Top-10 tips for motivating students to read

 “Reading is stupid!”
 At least, that is what the students think.
 And to be honest, I thought so too, until I learned that reading could also be relaxing, engaging and fun.
 I remember I first started to like reading because it was my own choice.
 Not my teachers'.
 But I have to say, it took a while…

-I underwent the hole ‘pick-from-the-list-method’, year after year.
+I underwent the whole ‘pick-from-the-list-method’, year after year.
 In primary school, I pretended to read, but I actually didn’t.
 When the teacher said: “that, you have to read”, I just put a zero on the top of the page.
 Just like everyone else, nobody actually read it.

 If it wasn’t for a fantastic teacher in my third year of high school, I would never have discovered the true value of reading.
 For the first time, we got to choose a book.
 By ourselves.
 Alone.
 And look at me now: writing blog posts people are actually reading!
 Playing with words to capture your attention.